 In any case, getting ready for your first or your 30th Baja journey will usually bring on a feeling of exhilaration not usually associated with any normal vacation.
 Getting ready to experience “The Baja Feeling” is usually accompanied by a wonderfully exciting inner emotion.

-Second: Be sure to get a Mexican Insurance Policy, your U.S. policy is not good in México.
-Try to get it online, or at one of the many insurance outlets, near all border crossings.
-Do not wait until you get into México!
+Second – Be sure to get a Mexican Car Insurance Policy, your U.S. car insurance policy is not good in México.
+Try to purchase your México auto insurance online or at one of the many insurance outlets, near all border crossings.
+Do not wait until you get to México!
 Change some dollars into pesos.
-Keep a bunch of small dollar bills (1’s, 5’s and 10’s, just in case).
+Keep a bunch of small U.S. Dollar bills (1’s, 5’s, and 10’s, just in case).
 Do not count on all Mexican gas stations accepting your credit card (some do – some don’t).
-Not all gas stations will accept U.S. dollars, although most will.
+Not all gas stations will accept U.S. Dollars, although most will.
 Please note: You may even consider purchasing Travel Insurance!

-Third: You will need to obtain a tourist form FMM (they do not call it a Visa anymore) if you are planning on driving south of Ensenada or San Felipe on the eastern coast.
-For information on how and where to get your FMM, call the Mexican Consulate in San Diego at (619) 231-8414, in Phoenix at (602) 242-7398 or in Yuma at (928) 343-0066.
+Third – You will need to obtain a tourist form FMM (they do not call it a Visa anymore) if you are planning on driving south of Ensenada or San Felipe on the eastern coast.
+For information on how and where to get your FMM, call the Mexican Consulate in San Diego at (619) 231-8414, in Phoenix at (602) 242-7398, or in Yuma at (928) 343-0066.
 No special auto permit or bond is necessary as long as you intend to stay on the Baja peninsula.
-Alert: You may not be able to get a FMM in Ensenada, so do it at the border just to be safe.
+Alert: You may not be able to get an FMM in Ensenada, so do it at the border just to be safe.

 If you know just a few words of Spanish, always try to find a chance to use them, even if your pronunciation is not correct.
 If you know nothing of the Spanish language, try to learn a little before your trip.
 Just trying to speak a little Spanish can mean an awful lot to many Mexicans, who will take this as an extremely friendly gesture.
 Spanish for Travelers